meows/racket/docs/challenge-10.md

         0
         (+ n (triangle (- n 1)))))

-;; finds the sum of all odd triangles under 100 (define (challenge n sum)
+;; finds the sum of all odd triangle numbers under 100 (define (challenge n sum)
     (if (< 100 (triangle n))
         sum